-- Syntactic substitution: It is a question of applying the syntactic component θ of the fuzzy substitution σ to the expression E and it is denoted by Eθ.
-The result is obtained from replacing simultaneously each occurrence in E of a variable from the domain of θ by the corresponding substitution term. - Semantic substitution: It is a question of applying the semantic component SC of the fuzzy substitution σ to the expression Eθ.
-The result is obtained from linking each variable of Eθ with semantic structure in SC with the respective structure.
+- 1. Syntactic substitution: Applying the syntactic component θ of the fuzzy substitution σ to the expression E and it is denoted by $E\theta$.
+The result is obtained from simultaneously replacing each occurrence in E of a variable from the domain of θ by the corresponding substitution term. - 2.
+Semantic substitution: Applying the semantic component SC of the fuzzy substitution σ to the expression $E\theta$.
+The result is obtained from linking each variable of $E\theta$ with semantic structure in SC with the respective structure.